luismk/PangCrypt-C/PangCrypt/README.md

 ### About PangCrypt

-this is a C ++ version based on Csharp/GO parts of the codes are not authorized by the owner, all credits were highlighted within the codes
+this is a C++ version based on Csharp/GO parts of the codes are not authorized by the owner, all credits were highlighted within the codes
 I thought of creating it not to say "mine" but to raise my level as a programmer, maybe in the future other programmers will try to do better